liz-is/teaching/intro-r-lifesci/README.md

 ### Software setup

-0. [Click this link to download and a zip file of this repository](https://github.com/stephenturner/teaching/archive/master.zip), then extract it somewhere on your computer where you can easily find it later (e.g. your Desktop).
+0. **Download data.** [Click this link to download and a zip file of this repository](https://github.com/stephenturner/teaching/archive/master.zip), then extract it somewhere on your computer where you can easily find it later (e.g. your Desktop).
 It has the data you'll need to go through these examples.
-0. You'll need R version 3.0.0 or higher.
+0. **Install R.** You'll need R version 3.0.0 or higher.
 Download and install R for [Windows](http://cran.r-project.org/bin/windows/base/) or [Mac OS X](http://cran.r-project.org/bin/macosx/) (download the R-3.x.x.pkg file for your appropriate version of OS X).
-0. Download and install RStudio Desktop: <http://www.rstudio.com/ide/download/desktop>.
+0. **Install RStudio.** Download and install RStudio Desktop: <http://www.rstudio.com/ide/download/desktop>.
-0. Launch RStudio (RStudio, *not R itself*).
+0. **Install packages.** Launch RStudio (RStudio, *not R itself*).
 Ensure that you have internet access, then enter the following commands into the **Console** panel (usually the lower-left panel, by default).
 Note that these commands are case-sensitive.
   * The first 4 commands will download and install necessary add-on packages we will use in class.
 If anything asks you to update, type "**a**" and hit enter at the prompt to update **a**ll packages.
   * The second 4 commands will install a package I wrote, and runs a function that will display the link to take the survey.